joeattardi/shellmate/README.md

 Shellmate is a CLI tool that uses AI to translate a description into a valid shell command.
 It supports local models using Ollama, or OpenAI models.

+**NOTE**: AI models, especially less powerful ones running locally on your computer, may hallucinate and generate commands that are incorrect or invalid.
+You should verify the generated command is correct if there is a chance it could modify or delete something that you don't want it to.

 ## Installation

 ```